Do you have a question?

 Why are child tickets more expensive than adult tickets?

-Because these are shows designed specifically for children and whilst they are educational and interesting for grown-ups too the children get most chance to participate and therefore get the most out of it.
+Because these shows are designed specifically for children and whilst they are educational and interesting for grown-ups too the children get most chance to participate and therefore get the most out of it.
 We wanted this to be reflected in the price.

 My child is not yet learning an instrument.
 Can they come?